-- A protocol on member-officer relations providing rules and guidance for members, co-opted members and officers in their working relations. - Protocols for members on gifts and hospitality and members use of Council resources including the use of email and the internet. - Members and officers have been provided with guidance on the framework within which they are required to undertake their different roles. - A code of conduct for employees of the Council.
+- A protocol on member-officer relations providing rules and guidance for members, co-opted members and officers in their working relations. - Protocols for members on gifts and hospitality and members' use of Council resources including the use of email and the internet. - Members and officers have been provided with guidance on the framework within which they are required to undertake their different roles - Employees are expected to comply with the Council's Code of Conduct for Employees.